About Marshall County

 Property & Public Records

-The Marshall County Recorder's Office, located at 112 West Jefferson Street, Plymouth, IN 46563, maintains all land records and property-related documents for the county.
-The office can be reached at (574) 936-3610.
+Marshall County Recorder's Office, located at 112 West Jefferson Street, Plymouth, IN 46563, maintains all land records and property related documents for Marshall County.
+The office can be contacted through the office’s website.
 The Recorder's Office preserves and provides access to deeds, mortgages, liens, mortgage releases, easements, rights-of-way, military discharges (DD-214s), plat maps, surveys, and various other instruments affecting real property title.
 Indiana law under IC 36-2-11 establishes the duties and responsibilities of county recorders.

-• Many Marshall County land records are available for searching online through third-party vendors or the county's official records search system, though availability and coverage dates vary.
+• Many Marshall County land records are available for searching online through third-party vendors or Marshall County's official records search system, though availability and coverage dates vary.

-• The Marshall County GIS Department provides a parcel viewer and mapping system that allows users to search property information by address, parcel number, or owner name, accessible through the county government website.
+• Marshall County GIS Department provides a parcel viewer and mapping system that allows users to search property information by address, parcel number, or owner name, accessible through Marshall County government website.

 • The Assessor's Office provides property assessment data, tax district information, and property characteristics.